 In addition, there are no structures of cultural heritage value or interest that are outside of the South Field in the immediate surrounding area.
-The earliest surrounding residential subdivisions were built in the 60s and 70s, and therefore the buildings do not meet the minimum age qualification for the Heritage Oshawa Inventory, which is 70 years old.
+The earliest surrounding residential subdivisions were built in the 1960s and 1970s, and buildings of this age generally would not be assessed by Heritage Oshawa for inclusion in the Heritage Oshawa Inventory.